 How Rental Car Coverage Works After an Accident

-When your car is in the shop for collision repair, you need a way to get around.
-Rental car coverage — also called loss of use coverage — pays for a rental vehicle while yours is being repaired.
-But the rules and limits vary depending on your policy and who was at fault.
+When your vehicle is in the shop for collision repair, rental car coverage — sometimes called loss of use coverage — pays for a temporary vehicle.
+The specifics depend on your policy type and who was at fault.

 Rental Coverage Under Your Own Policy